trisyoungs/dlputils/doc/99.utilities/dahist/dahist.md

 Given an input HISTORY file `results.HISu`, then output files are as follows:
-`results.dahistNNAAMMBBCC.hist` : histogram of the a-b distances found in the calculation `results.dahistNNAAMMBBCC.surf` : distance angle map of the a-b-c interaction in three column format (distance, angle, histogram value)
+`results.dahistNNAAMMBBCC.hist` : histogram of the a-b distances found in the calculation `results.dahistNNAAMMBBCC.surf` : distance angle map of the a-b-c interaction in three column format (distance, angle, histogram value) with a blank line separating each angle